 Fourth in a five-part series on Small Business’ Commitment to Corporate Social Responsibility

-At Davis & Hodgdon Advisory Group they integrate economic, social and environmental imperatives into their activities.
-This practice of Corporate Social Responsibility (CSR) is part of the firm’s fabric.
+At Davis & Hodgdon Advisory Group the practice of Corporate Social Responsibility (CSR) is part of the firm’s fabric.
 A multi-year development of a CSR policy has enabled the firm to practice what it preaches and facilitate the same for interested parties.
 The entrepreneurial spirit of this CPA firm is evidenced by its actions locally and statewide.

 Part one of our series on corporate social responsibility (CSR) outlined the importance of a formal yet “reasonable” CSR policy for businesses of ALL sizes; not just corporate giants.